madylmckee/3250-final-project/README.md

 > Detailed analysis in [madymckee_analysis.ipynb](project_files/madymckee_analysis.ipynb) and [Final Project Report Sections 3.1-3.3](madymckee_finalprojectreport.pdf)

 ### Key Findings
 - Penalties have **a weak but slightly negative correlation** with team performance metrics like wins and playoff appearances.
 - **Subjective penalties** (e.g., holding and pass interference) do not appear to be consistently trending up or down over time, but 2020 showed significant anomalies due to COVID-era officiating changes.
 - Some teams are **penalized or benefit significantly more than others**, and clustering revealed distinct groupings based on penalty behavior.
-- Despite frequent claims of favoritism, the **Kansas City Chiefs received the most subjective penalties** over the past 10 seasons—challenging the public narrative of officiating bias in their favor.
+- Despite frequent claims of favoritism, the **Kansas City Chiefs received the most subjective penalties** over the past 10 seasons, challenging the public narrative of officiating bias in their favor.

 ### Future Work
 - Incorporate **play-by-play data** to examine the timing and impact of penalties on drives and scoring.